Chapter H: The Horse

 expect from real-world horse, and its Skill, Move, and Armor statistics

-are used in the same way as a minifig's.
+operate the same way as a minifig's.
 Common sense will dictate

 whether a given type of Horse can perform acts like swimming, Sprinting,